Move to Panama: Where to Start

 ● Panama health insurance: $117 per month (60-69 year old)

-So, according to Numbeo, the cost of living in Panama is 34.5% lower than in the U.S. When figuring out a realistic budget for yourself, factor in your income and lifestyle.
+According to Numbeo, the cost of living in Panama is 34.5% lower than in the U.S. When setting a realistic budget, factor in your income and lifestyle.

 You’ll also need to consider the cost of relocating to Panama.
-Even if you moved across town, there would be upfront expenses for settling in a new location.
-Moving to Panama will come with expenses for getting a visa, finding a rental, perhaps shipping household goods, or bringing a pet.
+Even if you moved across town, there would be upfront costs to settle into a new location.
+Moving to Panama will entail expenses for obtaining a visa, securing housing, perhaps shipping household goods, or bringing a pet.
 Read this article for estimates of the upfront costs of moving to Panama.

 Research, Research, Research!